 Anna Key studied philosophy at the University of Chicago and creative writing at Washington University in St. Louis.
 In 2006, she converted to Catholicism and spent the next decade writing her way toward Notebook of Forgetting, which attempts in language as philosophical as it is poetic to chart the territory of her conversion.
 Her current project, After Colonna: Contemporary Devotional Sonnets, is a response to the fourteenth century Italian poet Vittoria Colonna's Sonnets for Michelangelo, re-imagining each sonnet in a contemporary idiom.
-Anna's poems and essays have appeared in Dappled Things, Convivium, Evangelization & Culture, The Windhover, Lydwine, Amethyst Review, Catholic Poetry Room and elsewhere.
-She also serves on the editorial board of Convivium.
+Anna's poems and essays have appeared in Dappled Things, Convivium, Evangelization & Culture, The Windhover, Lydwine, Amethyst Review, Catholic Poetry Room and elsewhere, and she serves on the editorial board of Convivium.
+She lives off-grid with her husband and four children on a sailboat in Florida.

 Books of Poetry